 Capacity plates usually contain the following information:

-- Maximum individual quantity in pounds
+- First, the maximum individual quantity in pounds

-- Maximum horsepower capacity
+- Third, maximum horsepower capacity

 Like cars, boats have registration too.
 Marine patrols may occasionally do a routine check which includes: